End of Year Sale Launching 27th Nov

 Can you fix glasses broken half?

-Yes.
-Glasses broken at the bridge can be temporarily fixed using tape, adhesive or a mixture of both.
-Plastic frames offer larger surface area which glue and reinforcing tape can be used to make a temporary bond.
-Metal frames are less easily fixed, but can be held together using strong sticky tape.
+Temporarily, yes.
+Plastic (acetate) glasses broken in half at the bridge can be temporarily fixed using tape, adhesive or a mixture of both.
+In this instance, glue and reinforcing tape can be used to make a temporary bond.
+Metal frames are less easily fixed, but can be lightly held together with strong sticky tape.

 How to fix a broken glasses rim

-Plastic glasses broken at the rim can be welded back together using super glue, epoxy resin or nail polish remover which contains acetone.
+Acetate frame broken at the rim can be bonded back together using super glue or epoxy resin.
+However, the rim can also be 'bonded' using nail polish remover which contains acetone.
 (Acetone only works on frames made of cellulose acetate.)

 • Clean the break with lukewarm water mixed with dishwashing detergent